cossssmin/email-remove-unused-css/README.md

 This library removes unused CSS from HTML.
 It is aimed for email HTML, which means there are peculiarities compared to web HTML:

 * email code is expected to have **back-end code**: proprietary ESP markup or whatever backend code is used to set up email campaign: Ruby, Java or others.
 This library has to play well with non-valid HTML.
-This means, **no parsing can be used** here.
+This means, it can't use **HTML parsing**.
 * this library will cope with **dirty code** well.
 As long as your CSS stays within `<style>` tags and within `class=`/`id=` attributes, this library **will cope fine**.
 Missing `<html>`, unclosed `</table>` tags - no problemo!
 Use other tools to lint your code, but this library will not touch your HTML.
-* Exception to not-touching-the-HTML is areas (and vicinity) directly related to CSS removal features.
-For example, if you have CSS within body: `class="    unused-class-1    used-class-2 "` it will output `class="used-class-2"`, removing redundant space around.
-It aims not to touch your HTML, but _where it does_, it will produce squeaky clean HTML (leaving the rest as it is).
+* Exceptions to _not-touching-the-HTML_ rule are areas (and vicinity) directly related to CSS removal.
+For example, if you have CSS within body: `class="    unused-class-1    used-class-2 "` `email-remove-unused-css` will output it as `class="used-class-2"`, removing the redundant space around.
+It just _aims_ not to touch your HTML, but _where it does_ touch it, it will produce squeaky clean HTML (leaving the rest as it is).
-* Full support of `id` attributes is needed with a whitelisting option.
+* Full support of `id` attributes (in `<head>`, in `<body>`, mixed with classes, within media queries, whatever) is needed with a whitelisting option. `email-remove-unused-css` does the class and id cleaning equally well.
 * maximum speed is a requirement, and full-rewrite in the v.2 release is by magnitudes faster: it takes milliseconds to what previously took minutes.
 That's because all the job is done on the input string, **within three traversal loops**.
 There are no operations on objects or parsing.

 ## API - new in v.2